katagiri1999/cork-up/README.md

 <br>

 We are developing using the following framework.
-- Chalce Framework and Python (For Backend)
+- Chalice Framework and Python (For Backend)
 - React and Node.js (For Frontend)
 - GithubActions (For CICD)
 <br>

-You can also deploy this tool in your environment by preparing the following setup.It uses a serverless architecture and can be operated at a very low cost.
+You can also deploy this tool in your environment by preparing the following setup.
+It uses a serverless architecture and can be operated at a very low cost.
 - AWS S3
 - AWS CloudFront
 - AWS Api Gateway
 - AWS Lambda
 - CustomDomain and SSL Certification

-## Application URL
+## Sample Application URL
 https://www.cork-up.net

 ## How to use react